swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

-This will change if we introduce features that limit the compiler's ability to implicitly copy values, such as move-only types, "no implicit copy" values or scopes, and `take` or `borrow` operators in expressions.
+This will change if we introduce features that limit the compiler's ability to implicitly copy values, such as move-only types, "no implicit copy" values or scopes, and `consume` or `borrow` operators in expressions.
 Changing the parameter convention changes where copies may be necessary to perform the call.
-Passing an uncopyable value as an argument to a `take` parameter ends its lifetime, and that value cannot be used again after it's taken.
+Passing an uncopyable value as an argument to a `consume` parameter ends its lifetime, and that value cannot be used again after it's consumed.

 ## Effect on ABI stability

-`take` or `borrow` affects the ABI-level calling convention and cannot be changed without breaking ABI-stable libraries (except on "trivial types" for which copying is equivalent to `memcpy` and destroying is a no-op; however, `take` or `borrow` also has no practical effect on parameters of trivial type).
+`consume` or `borrow` affects the ABI-level calling convention and cannot be changed without breaking ABI-stable libraries (except on "trivial types" for which copying is equivalent to `memcpy` and destroying is a no-op; however, `consume` or `borrow` also has no practical effect on parameters of trivial type).

 ## Effect on API resilience

-`take` or `borrow` break ABI for ABI-stable libraries, but are intended to have minimal impact on source-level API.
+`consume` or `borrow` break ABI for ABI-stable libraries, but are intended to have minimal impact on source-level API.
 When using copyable types, adding or changing these annotations to an API should not affect its existing clients.

 ## Alternatives considered

-### Leaving `take` parameter bindings immutable inside the callee
+### Leaving `consume` parameter bindings immutable inside the callee

-We propose that `take` parameters should be mutable inside of the callee, because it is likely that the callee will want to perform mutations using the value it has ownership of.
+We propose that `consume` parameters should be mutable inside of the callee, because it is likely that the callee will want to perform mutations using the value it has ownership of.
 There is a concern that some users may find this behavior unintuitive, since those mutations would not be visible in copies